 • All applicants must send a letter demonstrating an interest in any of the thematic tracks, with links to three recently published stories.

-• Applicants must be affiliated to a media organization or, if working as a freelance, must be accredited by the Media Council of Kenya (MCK) with proof of accreditation/affiliation.
+• Applicants must be affiliated to a media organisation or, if working as a freelance, must be accredited by their relevant regulator with proof of accreditation/affiliation.

 • Applicants must commit to travel for content collection and to publish within the fellowship timelines.